neffercarrillo/security-plus/notes/README.md

 - netflow. network protocol created by cisco. collects active ip network traffic.
 - sampled flow (sflow). open source version of netflow.
 - internet protocol flow information export (IPFIX). universal standard of export for internet protocol flow info from routers and other devices.
-- metadata. data that decribes other data. data about data.
+- metadata. data that describes other data. data about data.

 ### Dashboards